madshansens/Instagram-API/CONTRIBUTING.md

 DON'T design functions like that.
 Don't be an idiot!

-Make such multi-argument functions take future-extensible argument arrays instead, especially if you expect that more properties may be added in the future.
+Make such multi-argument functions take future-extensible option-arrays instead, especially if you expect that more properties may be added in the future.

 So the above would instead be PROPERLY designed as follows: